HDTran/huys-fighting-game-notes/content/Street Fighter 6/General Training Drills/Basic Drills/OD Reversal Punish.md

 - **Sets/reps.** 20 health bars from the left and then 20 health bars from the right in one set.
 - **Expanding.** You can expand this drill by doing a corner carry for your first combo, a corner combo, a cash out combo to kill, etc. Reset if you're wrong.
 You can also expand this drill by using different characters that propel forward--DeeJay and Juri can be difficult for some punishes to land given their forward momentum or animation landing.
 ## Proper Form
-- You should always respond to Drive Impact with your Drive Impact button without shifting your hand.
-This gives you the fastest response time in real battle.
-For most people, this is going to be the "4P" button (often L1 on a stick or leverless controller) with your pinky.
-If you shift your hand to use your other fingers or you use two fingers to do `HP+HK`, restart.
+- The landing/recovery frames of certain OD Reversals may be tough to adjust to visually.
+Try different characters to get the timing correct.
 ## Ken Expansion with Run Tatsumaki
-1. On first OD Reversal mid-screen: `Run, run Tatsumaki > sMP, HP xx run, run Tatsumaki > dash forward > dash forward`.
+1. On first OD Reversal, mid-screen: `Run, run Tatsumaki > sMP, HP xx run, run Tatsumaki > dash forward > dash forward`.
-2. On first OD Reversal in corner: `Run, run Tatsumaki > sMP xx Drive Rush cHP xx run, run stop sMP xx Drive Rush cHP xx run, run stop sMP, HP xx run, run Shoryuken xx SA3`.
+2. On second OD Reversal, in corner: `Run, run Tatsumaki > sMP xx Drive Rush cHP xx run, run stop sMP xx Drive Rush cHP xx run, run stop sMP, HP xx run, run Shoryuken xx SA3`.